MKHenson/mkblog/README.md

 ## Installation

 1) Make sure the requirements are installed and running
-2) Create a folder where you want to store mkblog
+2) Create a folder where you want to store mkblog and go into that folder

 ```
 mkdir mkblog